Multi-messengers from the radioactive decay of $r$-process nuclei: Methodology

 \section{Methodology}

 The nuclear reaction for a species undergoing $\beta$-decay can be written as:

 where A and Z are the mass and atomic number of the decaying nucleus.
 In addition, nuclei often decay into an excited state of the daughter nuclei, leading to the emission of large numbers of $\gamma$-rays during the de-excitation of this daughter nucleus.
-Both ground and excited states of the daughter can also undergo spontaneous neutron emission, leading to $\beta$-delayed neutron emission:
+Excited states of the daughter can spontaneously emit neutrons, leading to $\beta$-delayed neutron emission:

 where $C$ is the number of neutrons that are emitted.
 Because the energy release for $\beta$-decays of $r$-process nuclei is normally large ($\sim$ MeV), the energies of the emitted particles can also be substantial.
 As a consequence, these emitted particles can have significant effects on the modeling of the kilonova, and it is therefore important to understand the distribution of these emitted particles as a function of energy and time.